jhucsf/fall2020/assign/assign03.md

 In your `README`, describe in detail what experiments you ran (and why\!), what results you got (and how\!), and what, in your opinion, is the best cache configuration of them all.

+Finally, you will write a brief summary of how you divided up the work between partners and what each person contributed.
+This section is not required if you worked alone.

 ### Credits